London Knife Crime Statistics: What Are Your Chances of Getting Stabbed in London?

 Whether we refer to corrections or changes due to further developments, our readers can expect to see changes to the data and interpretations presented in our study.

-We only take for granted the scientifically verifiable conclusions coming from attested sources.
+We take for granted only scientifically verifiable conclusions from attested sources.
 Our presentation can only be expected to be as reliable as the expert data we cite.

 References